radoslavraynov/Thesis/README.md

 	$ cd Thesis/tex

 Make sure you have Python.
 We provide a `makefile` with rules `add`, `pdf`, `bib` and `clean`.
-Running

-    $ make

-really runs

-    $ make add
-	$ make pdf
-	$ open theis.pdf

-This will produce the dissertation file `thesis.pdf`.
-However, whenever you edit a bibliography, or run this for the first time, do

-    $ make add
-	$ make pdf
+Run

     $ make bib
 	$ make

+the first time, and then every time a bibliography changed.
+Otherwise, simply running `make` should do.

-You can compile each of the chapters separately.
+You can compile each of the chapters separately using your favorite TeX editor/compiler.
-To incorporate the changes in the thesis, run `make add` before running `make pdf`.
+To incorporate the changes in the thesis, run `make add` before compiling `thesis.tex` You can also do this running `make pdf`.
-Alternatively, use your favorite TeX editor/compiler along with `make add` to incorporate any changes made to any chapter.
-Run `make clean` to get rid of all LaTeX produced files, except for the pdf files.
+Run `make clean` to get rid of all LaTeX produced files.